-Picking the right cooler isn’t about choosing the most expensive one.
-It’s about choosing the one that meets your needs.
+Here’s what it boils down to: Picking the right cooler isn’t about choosing the most expensive one—it’s about choosing the one that meets your needs.
 Going away for a camping weekend with the boys?
-Going glamping with a loved one?
+Glamping with a loved one?
 Camping with the family at a caravan park?
 Hiking and mountaineering with your best mate or going solo?
-Most people pick coolers for multiple purposes – and you are no exception.
+More than one of the above?

 Best Coolers Reviewed